unacau/kapture/server/README.md

 MCP server for Kapture browser automation.
 This server enables AI assistants like Claude to control web browsers through the Kapture Chrome extension.

+**✨ Key Feature**: Support for multiple AI assistants running simultaneously!
+Run Claude Desktop, Cline, and other MCP clients at the same time using different ports.

 ## Quick Start

 ### Run with npx (no installation required)